inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

    layer needs to be queued.

-   In routers, MAC relies on an external queue module (see :ned:`OutputQueue`), and requests packets from this external queue one-by-one.
-The name of the external queue must be given as the :par:`queueModule` parameer.
-There are implementations of :ned:`OutputQueue` to model finite buffer, QoS and/or RED.
+   In routers, MAC relies on an external queue module (see :ned:`PacketQueue`), and requests packets from this external queue one-by-one.
+The name of the external queue must be given as the :par:`queueModule` parameter.
+There are implementations of :ned:`IPacketQueue` to model finite buffer, QoS and/or RED.

    In hosts, no such queue is used, so MAC contains an internal queue named :var:`txQueue` to queue up packets waiting for transmission.